neumino/neumino.github.io/movies.md

-### Nappily Ever After
+### He’s Out There
-*Released on 2018-09-21, vote average 8.2*
+*Released on 2018-09-24, vote average 7.2*

-After an accident at the hair salon, Violet realizes she&#39;s not living life to the fullest.
-A soulful barber helps her put the pieces back together.
+On vacation at a remote lake house, a mother and her two young daughters must fight for survival after falling into a terrifying and bizarre nightmare conceived by a psychopath.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/3xh9XFxo2Hg?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/piz_KhWmYU8?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>